merv1n34k/lua-logger/README.md

 ```
 local DEFAULT_LEVELS = {
-	-- The highest possible rank and is intended to turn off logging.
+	-- The lowest possible rank and is intended to turn off logging.
 	"OFF",
 	-- Severe errors that cause premature termination.
-Expect these to be immediately visible on a status console.
+Expect these to be
+	-- immediately visible on a status console.
 	"FATAL",
 	-- Other runtime errors or unexpected conditions.
-Expect these to be immediately visible on a status console.
+Expect these to be
+	-- immediately visible on a status console.
 	"ERROR",
-	-- Use of deprecated APIs, poor use of API, 'almost' errors, other runtime situations that are undesirable or
+	-- Use of deprecated APIs, poor use of API, 'almost' errors, other runtime
-	-- unexpected, but not necessarily "wrong".
+	-- situations that are undesirable or unexpected, but not necessarily
+	-- "wrong".
 Expect these to be immediately visible on a status console.
 	"WARN",
 	-- Interesting runtime events (startup/shutdown).
-Expect these to be immediately visible on a console, so be
+Expect these to be
-	-- conservative and keep to a minimum.
+	-- immediately visible on a console, so be conservative and keep to a
+	-- minimum.
 	"INFO",
 	-- Detailed information on the flow through the system.
-Expect these to be written to logs only.
-Generally speaking,
+Expect these to be
+	-- written to logs only.
+Generally speaking, most lines logged by your
-	-- most lines logged by your application should be written as DEBUG.
+	-- application should be written as DEBUG.
 	"DEBUG",
 	-- Most detailed information.
-Expect these to be written to logs only
+Expect these to be written to logs only.
 	"TRACE"
 }
 ```